 - OUTERWEAR If conditions dictate, TGA sweaters and jackets are the only cold weather clothing allowed to be worn inside the building.
 NO pullovers, hoodies, sweatshirts of any kind will be worn.
 NO other outerwear is to be worn in the building.
-During inclement weather coats will be taken off after entering the building before leaving the front desk area. - SHOES Shoes must be black, should be comfortable, have a rubber sole, clean, and in good repair.
-Shoes with slipper like soles are prohibited.
+During inclimate weather coats will be taken off after entering the building before leaving the front desk area.
+TGA jackets will not be worn during the months of June, July, August, September, and May. - SHOES Shoes must be plain, black, of a dressy nature, clean, and in good repair.
+White soles, tennis shoe type soles or soft, slipper like soles are prohibited.
 Any shoe that looks like a slipper or moccasin will not be allowed.
 If the shoe has laces, they must be black.
 Shoes must fit securely on the foot.
 Shoes with open toes or backless shoes (including flip flops, sandals, mules and slides) will not be allowed.
 Shoes may slip on or be laced.
-Girls can wear black flats or loafers with no heels.
+Girls will not wear heels more than 2" high.
 In the event of medical necessity, an alternative shoe will need to be approved by the administration.

 The following are examples of the type of shoes that are within the dress code.
+If the shoes worn by a student are not very similar; they are not within the dress code.